 - 2 teaspoons shortening

-- Place hazelnuts in a food processor; cover and process until ground.
+- Preheat oven to 350°.
+Place hazelnuts in a food processor; cover and process until ground.
 Set aside.
 In a large bowl, cream butter and sugar until light and fluffy.
 Beat in espresso powder and vanilla.
 Combine flour and salt; gradually add to creamed mixture and mix well.
 Stir in hazelnuts.

 - Shape scant tablespoonfuls of dough into 2-in. logs.
 Place 2 in. apart on ungreased baking sheets.
-Bake at 350° for 9-11 minutes or until edges are lightly browned.
+Bake 9-11 minutes or until edges are lightly browned.
 Remove to wire racks to cool completely.

 - In a microwave, melt chocolate chips and shortening; stir until smooth.
-Dip each cookie halfway, allowing excess to drip off.
+Dip each cookie halfway into chocolate mixture, allowing excess to drip off.
 Place on waxed paper; let stand until set.
 Store in an airtight container.
 Yield: 5 dozen.